RainbowMarks/rainbowmarks.github.io/_posts/2023-07-02-chesterfield-ice-dragons.md

     image-copyright: Copyright 2023 RainbowMarks.com

 ---
-We recently spent the weekend at a TCS Hockey tournament, the Music City Cup, with the Chesterfield Ice Dragons 10u Squirt squad.
+In June 2023 we spent a weekend at the Music City Cup Hockey tournament by TCS with the Chesterfield Ice Dragons 10u Squirt squad.

 The team went 1-0-2 in the round robin bracket, but took a loss in the championship game against a tough Above & Beyond Hockey squad from Chicago.

 [Photos Available to View and Purchase](https://photos.rainbowmarks.com/2023/Hockey/Ice-Dragons)